cryptoadvance/specter-desktop/docs/development.md

 ### Set up virtualenv
+Specter is using `hwi-2.1.0` which by now supports higher Python versions than Specter itself.
+Specter currently supports Python 3.7-3.9.
-Note that `hwi-1.2.0` needs Python 3.6-3.8.
-If you have Python 3.9 installed then be sure to also install an old Python version and pass it to `virtualenv` (e.g. `virtualenv --python=python3.8 .env`).
+If you have Python 3.10 as your global version then be sure to also install an old Python version and pass it to `virtualenv` (e.g. `virtualenv --python=python3.8 .env`) or use pyenv.

 ```sh
 git clone https://github.com/cryptoadvance/specter-desktop.git